-- Jefferson Valley.
+- Crompond.
+The Crompond triangle, Yorktown's major opportunity site for economic development, should have a mix of housing, office, and retail uses, and possibly a country inn as well, and the commercial strip along Route 202 should be greened. - Jefferson Valley.
 The mall should continue to serve as a major regional shopping destination.
-Meanwhile, Hill Boulevard should be transformed into a walkable "Main Street" that includes residential and retail uses with connections to the lakefront, which should have improved public access and recreational attractions for families and people of all ages; this should strengthen other hamlet uses.. - Mohegan Lake.
-While working to improve traffic along the Route 6 corridor, the Town should encourage pedestrian-oriented shopping, upgrading of commercial sites, and connectivity to the neighborhoods to the north.
-The Town should evaluate the possibility of adding senior housing. - Shrub Oak.
-The historic and scenic quality of East Main Street corridor should be preserved, with landscaping and façade enhancements, and the shopping nodes at the western and eastern ends of the corridor should be significantly improved in terms of circulation and attractiveness.
+Meanwhile, Hill Boulevard should be transformed into a walkable "Main Street" with connections to the lakefront, which should have improved public access and recreational attractions for families and people of all ages. - Mohegan Lake.
+While proactively working to improve traffic along the Route 6 corridor, the Town should encourage pedestrian-oriented shopping, senior housing, upgrading of commercial sites, and connectivity to the proposed neo-traditional neighborhood to the north. - Shrub Oak.
+The historic and scenic quality of East Main Street corridor should be preserved, with landscaping and façade enhancements, and the shopping nodes at the western and eastern ends of the corridor should be significantly improved in terms of circulation and attractiveness. - Yorktown Heights.

-• Yorktown Heights.
 As Yorktown's downtown, this business center should continue to have a mix of civic institutions, parks, and shopping.
 A pedestrian-oriented "Main Street" with small shops and restaurants should be created along Commerce Street, complementing the large-format shopping centers and building a sense of place.